TL;DR

 "I need intent data and have enterprise budget"

 ZoomInfo.
-Intent signals are its genuine differentiator.
-But layer Cleanlist on top to verify and enrich before outreach — 15% bounce rates on $40K/year data isn't acceptable ROI.
+Intent signals are its genuine differentiator and no other provider on this list has them.
+But we'd suggest layering Cleanlist on top to verify and enrich before outreach—paying $34K/year and then having 15% of those emails bounce isn't acceptable ROI by anyone's math.

 "I'm a solo SDR and need a free tool today"

 Apollo.
-The free tier gets you started fast.
-But when bounce rates start killing your deliverability, graduate to Cleanlist.
+The free tier gets you started in 15 minutes.
+Good enough for early prospecting.
+But when bounce rates start killing your deliverability (usually around month 3 of regular cold email, in our experience), graduate to Cleanlist before your domain reputation takes permanent damage.

 "My entire stack is HubSpot"

-Clearbit.
-Deepest native integration.
-But ask yourself: are you willing to accept 85% accuracy and platform lock-in because the integration is convenient?
+Clearbit (Breeze).
+Deepest native integration we've seen.
+But ask yourself honestly: are you willing to accept 85% accuracy and platform lock-in because the integration is convenient?
+If the answer is "yeah, we're never leaving HubSpot"—fair enough, Clearbit is your tool.

 "I need accurate data I can actually trust"

 Cleanlist.
 98% verified accuracy from 15+ sources.
 No other tool on this list verifies every email in real-time.
 No other tool cascades through multiple providers to fill gaps.
-This is the category Cleanlist was built for.
+This is the problem Cleanlist was built to solve.

 "I need to build lead lists from scratch"

 Cleanlist.
 500M+ professionals, natural language search, 30+ filters.
-Build, enrich, and verify in one workflow.
+Build, enrich, and verify in one workflow—without switching between three different tools.

 "I'm tired of messy CRM data"

 Cleanlist.
 Smart Agents normalize, format, and transform your data automatically.
-ZoomInfo, Apollo, and Clearbit dump raw data into your CRM.
-Cleanlist cleans it.
+ZoomInfo, Apollo, and Clearbit dump raw data into your CRM and leave you to clean it up.
+We've seen RevOps teams spend 6-8 hours per week just on data cleanup.
+That's not a good use of anyone's time.

 "I'm an agency managing multiple clients"